Smoggie Queens: Reviews

 Rachel Aroesti of The Guardian gave the series as 3 out of 5 stars "This series about a tight-knit queer community joyfully celebrates British camp culture – from deadpan humour to loving Lorraine Kelly.
 What a shame it’s not more funny."

 Yvonne Wancke of North East Bylines said "I watched BBC's Smoggie Queens over the Christmas break and what a delight!
 It's funny, charming, delightful, and moving – all at once.
 The writing is awesome and the cast are truly splendid.
 A must watch in my opinion."

-Nick Levine of The i Paper gave 4 out of 5 stars "Smoggie Queens is a reminder that queer people form chosen families all over the country, not just in big cities like London and Manchester that are traditionally seen as more accepting.
+Nick Levine of The i Paper gave 4 out of 5 stars, saying "Smoggie Queens is a reminder that queer people form chosen families all over the country, not just in big cities like London and Manchester that are traditionally seen as more accepting.
 It might be packed with daft laughs, but it's also thoroughly comforting – no mean feat for a show that drops the word “gooch” in its opening scene."